BuilderJG/BuilderJG/README.md

 - 👋 Hi, I’m @BuilderJG
-- 👀 I’m interested in discord Bot Coding and Python
+- 👀 I’m interested in python and js
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
-- 📫 Reach me on Discord: BuilderJG#4088
+- 📫 You won't currently reach me anywhere

 <!---
 BuilderJG/BuilderJG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.